shivan-s/shivan.xyz/content/posts/my-vim-cheatsheet.md

----
-title: My Vim Cheatsheet
++++
+author = "Shivan Sivakumaran"
+title = "My Vim Cheatsheet"
+date = "2020-06-10"
-description: Vim is a powerful tool to supercharge your programming.
-There is a slight learning curve, but once you master the key bindings, you won't regret it.
+description = "Vim is a powerful tool to supercharge your programming.
+There is a slight learning curve, but once you master the key bindings, you won't regret it." categories = ["Programming"] tags = ["vim", "developer environment", "code"] draft = false showToc = true
-categories: ["Programming"]
-date: 2020-06-10
-tags: ["vim", "productivity", "ide", "developer environment"]
----
++++

 When we think about programming efficiently, we think about how fast we can type on a keyboard.